Tanmay3610/BrewAssignment/README.md

 - Deleted books are soft-deleted, preserving the records in case they may be useful in the future.
 - This API assumes that the user provides a custom identifier for books rather than using a default MongoDB ObjectId.
+- To access these endpoints, include your access token in the Authorization header of your HTTP requests.

 Happy coding! 🚀📚🔥